pingidentity/terraform-provider-pingdirectory/docs/resources/default_local_db_backend.md

 - `description` (String) A description for this Backend
 - `dn2id_cache_mode` (String) Specifies the cache mode that should be used when accessing the records in the dn2id database, which provides a mapping between normalized entry DNs and the corresponding entry IDs.
 - `dn2uri_cache_mode` (String) Specifies the cache mode that should be used when accessing the records in the dn2uri database, which provides a mapping between a normalized entry DN and a set of referral URLs contained in the associated smart referral entry.
+- `enabled` (Boolean) Indicates whether the backend is enabled in the server.
 - `export_thread_count` (Number) Specifies the number of threads to use for concurrently retrieving and encoding entries during an LDIF export.
 - `external_txn_default_backend_lock_behavior` (String) Specifies the default behavior that should be exhibited by external transactions (e.g., an LDAP transaction or an atomic multi-update operation) with regard to acquiring an exclusive lock in this backend.
 - `hash_entries` (Boolean) Indicates whether to calculate and store a message digest of the entry contents along with the entry data, in order to provide a means of verifying the integrity of the entry data.